Out of Blue

-Out of Blue is a 2018 crime drama film, directed by Carol Morley.
-It was produced by Cairo Cannon, Maggie Monteith and Luc Roeg and stars Mamie Gummer, James Caan, Toby Jones, Patricia Clarkson and Jacki Weaver.
+Out of Blue is a 2018 crime drama film, written and directed by Carol Morley, and stars Patricia Clarkson, Mamie Gummer, James Caan, Toby Jones, and Jacki Weaver.
 It is based on Martin Amis' 1997 novel Night Train.

 Plot

 Detective Mike Hoolihan (Patricia Clarkson) is investigating the murder of Jennifer Rockwell (Mamie Gummer), an astrophysicist at an observatory in New Orleans.
 She had presented a talk on black holes in the evening but was found dead in the morning by the manager of the observatory (Toby Jones).
 She had been shot in the face, but there was no weapon.
 A sock and a jar of moisturizing cream were found at the scene.

 The manager claims that he was out all night with an associate.
 The sock is traced to Jennifer's boyfriend, who claims he left hurriedly to work on a new theory.
 Jennifer's home is full of tchotchkes and other old knick-knacks.
 Mike passes out when she picks up a Florida snow globe, and imagines unique blue marbles similar to one that is on a string around her neck.
 When she comes to, she talks about the marble, and how she does not remember where it came from.
 She was an orphan, and has always had it.

 Her co-investigator and supervisor suggest that this looks like "The .38 Caliber Killer", who killed young women, but had not struck in many years.
 The murderer always exchanged knick-knacks with his victims.
 While doing a more detailed search of the area, Mike finds a gun in a case, and a red scarf she had been having dreams about.
 The gun, a .38 revolver, is traced to the observatory manager, who admits he found it, and tried to dispose of it so he would not be a suspect.
 Working out from where the gun originally lay, Mike concludes that Jennifer had shot herself.
 The investigators agree.